bagisto/bagisto-docs/create_package.md

 #### Step-1

-- Inside **packages** folder, create a folder with your company name or namespace and inside it create a folder with your package name. e.g., here namespace is specified as ACME
+- Inside **packages** folder, create a folder with your company name or namespace and inside it create a folder with your package name. e.g., here namespace is specified as ACME,

   ~~~php
   packages/ACME/HelloWorld